jgbrasier/protein-classification/README.md

 ### Model

 We used a CNN & BiLSTM model in a similar way to what is done in sentiment analysis.
 The CNN is able to extract spacial features from an embedded sequence of proteins.
 A bidirectionnal LSTM is a powerful tool for sequence prediction and classification.
-A protein sequence has no predefinite order of lecture, that is why a bidirectional LSTM is preffered here.
+A protein sequence has no predefinite order of lecture, that is why a bidirectional LSTM is prefered here.
 Both CNN and LSTM outputs are concatenated and passed through 2 fully connected layers to extract a final classication.
-Droupout is used between each sub-model blocks.
+Dropout is used between each sub-model blocks.

 ![model](imgs/model_cnn_bilstm.jpg)